Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Methodology

-Another demand sector being considered in FES-2022 workbook \cite{[8]ESO2022-Workbook} is blending.
+One of the short-term solutions for expansions of hydrogen market analysed by the UK government is hydrogen blending into natural gas networks with up to 20\% (by volume), with plans to announce the final decision on this approach in 2023 \cite{[4]BEIS2022-H2StrategyDecember}.
+Implementation of this strategy may create flexible consumption that is favourable condition to support low-carbon hydrogen production development according to \cite{[21]quarton2020should}.

 Even though the hydrogen blending into natural gas network is sill pending the UK government decision, FES-2022 indicate its phase-out by 2043 at the latest, meaning natural gas network will not be acting as hydrogen sink anymore.
 Therefore, this demand type was excluded from this study.
 This may be added in future studies where years earlier than 2050 of hydrogen deployment will be simulated.